-The Commission issued General Order dated September 20, 2013 memorializing the Commission's action at the August 2013 B&E lifting the stay of the Quick Start program ("Quick Start Order").
-The Quick Start Order established a process for expedited energy efficiency program implementation, recognized a Phase II implementation consisting of more detailed energy efficiency policy development, and required all electric and gas utilities to notify the Commission, in writing, by October 1, 2013 of their election to participate in the Quick Start program.
+Thereafter, the Commission issued General Order dated September 20, 2013 memorializing the Commission's action at the August 21, 2013 B&E lifting the stay of the Quick Start program ("Quick Start Order").
+The Quick Start Order established a process for expedited energy efficiency program implementation, recognized a Phase II implementation consisting of more detailed energy efficiency policy development, and required all electric and gas utilities to notify the Commission, in writing, by October 1, 2013 of their election to participate in the voluntary Quick Start program.
 Cleco Power, ELL, and SWEPCO (the "IOUs") were the only utilities who elected to participate in the Quick Start program.

-Pursuant to General Order dated September 20, 2013, Staff filed Notice of Scheduling of Technical Conference on November 22, 2013 as the initial stakeholder meeting for the Quick Start process.
-12 From approximately November 2013 until October 2014, Staff, the IOUs, and Interested Parties worked through various components of the Quick Start implementation, including approval of program design, rate riders, as well as an LCFC recovery mechanism.
-After Quick Start program design, including riders and LCFC recovery were approved, Cleco Power, ELL, and SWEPCO began implementation of energy efficiency programs within their respective service territories.
+From approximately November 2013 until October 2014, Staff, the IOUs, and Interested Parties worked through various components of the Quick Start implementation, including approval of program design, rate riders, as well as a Lost Contribution to Fixed Costs ("LCFC") recovery mechanism.
+After the Quick Start program design, including riders and LCFC recovery, was approved, Cleco Power, ELL, and SWEPCO began implementation of programs within their respective service territories.
 All three IOUs have complied with General Order dated September 20, 2013 related to filing annual reports on energy efficiency activities, annually updating rate riders, and coordinating with Staff on audits of the respective IOUs' program every two years.

 Parties contemplated the Quick Start program continuing until October 2017; therefore, in January 2017, Staff recommended the Commission maintain the Quick Start program pending finalization of Phase II rules.
-At the Commission's January 18, 2017 B&E, the Commission adopted Staff's recommendation to maintain the Quick Start program, but also modified the requirements of the Quick Start program such that participating utilities shall allocate 50% of their annual program budgets to programs for which eligibility is limited to school districts, local governments, state agencies, and higher education institutions or any other public entity.
+At the Commission's January 18, 2017 B&E, the Commission adopted Staff's recommendation to maintain the Quick Start program, but also modified the requirements of the Quick Start program such that participating utilities were required to allocate 50% of their annual program budgets to programs for which eligibility was to be limited to school districts, local governments, state agencies, and higher education institutions or any other public entity.
 The Commission also provided that such proposals may be presented directly to the Commission for consideration, separate from the plans developed by the utility's third-party administrator(s).
 The Commission's action was memorialized in Commission General Order dated April 13, 2017, and this component of the Quick Start program became known as the Public Entities program.
 The Quick Start program was extended for an additional year at the Commission's September 20, 2017 B&E, including the Public Entities program.
 Commission General Order dated December 12, 2017 memorialized the Commission's action, including clarification to establish a separate budget for the Public Entities program requiring utilities to allocate 0.50% of the utility's 2012 retail revenue to fund Public Entities programs.
-The Quick Start program, including the Public Entities program, has been renewed by the Commission in subsequent years pending finalization of Phase II Rules.13
+The Quick Start program, including the Public Entities program, has been renewed by the Commission in subsequent years pending finalization of Phase II Rules.9

-11 In December 2021, Atmos filed its Quick Start energy efficiency program and proposed riders, which was reviewed by Staff, with a determination of compliance with the Quick Start rules filed on February 4, 2022.
+8 In December 2021, Atmos filed its Quick Start energy efficiency program and proposed riders, which was reviewed by Staff, with a determination of compliance with the Quick Start rules filed on February 4, 2022.